-Specific Rules
+General Animal Rules

-- ▼ It is not acceptable for any coaching to be done from the sidelines during any time an animal is being shown. - ▼ Stalls must be kept clean and orderly at all times and superintendents have the authority to notify any exhibitor when improvement is needed to keep animals, pens, and aisles clean and safe. - ▼ No tranquilizers may be used on animals. - ▼ Bedding used for animals is the responsibility of the animal owners. - ▼ All animals that will not be shipped, may be removed from the fairgrounds following the premium sale on Sun. - ▼ All pens are to be cleaned when the animals are removed and checked out. - ▼ Animal pens not cleaned by fair cleanup time will be assessed a \$10.00 fee by Jewell County Fair Board. - ▼ There will be adult supervision in all livestock barns.
+\checkmark It is not acceptable for any coaching to be done from the sidelines during any time an animal is being shown.

+• Stalls must be kept clean and orderly at all times and superintendents have the authority to notify any exhibitor when improvement is needed to keep animals, pens, and aisles clean and safe.

+\checkmark No prescription calming agents may be used on animals.

+\checkmark Bedding used for animals is the responsibility of the animal owners.

+\checkmark All animals that will not be shipped to a locker, may be removed from the fairgrounds following the premium sale on Sunday.

+\checkmark All pens are to be cleaned when the animals are removed and checked out.

+▼ Animal pens not cleaned before the start of fair cleanup time will be assessed a \$10.00 fee by Jewell County Fair Board.

+▼ There will be adult supervision in all livestock barns.

+▼ Animals will remain in their stalls/cages unless being prepared for show, practicing in the arena, showing in their respective classes or being led to water.
+This is especially important on Friday and Saturday evenings because of the increase in attendance at the fairgrounds.

+▼ Water buckets or tubs will not be left in the stalls.
+Animals will be either led to water or hand watered.